-The RSE group and Department of Computer Science has access to a set of private nodes on ShARC (GPU and big memory nodes) which we use for delivering HPC projects and occasionally to provide access for collaborators.
+The RSE group and Department of Computer Science has access to a set of private nodes in Bessemer and ShARC (GPU and big memory nodes) which we use for delivering HPC projects and occasionally to provide access for collaborators.
 If you require HPC resources beyond what is provided for free then we have prepared the following HPC purchasing guidance.

 The Joint Academic Data Science Endeavour (JADE) is the largest GPU facility in the UK supporting world-leading research in machine learning.
 The computational hub will harness the capabilities of the NVIDIA DGX-1 Deep Learning System and comprise of 22 servers, each containing 8 of the newest NVIDIA Tesla P100 GPUs linked by NVIDIA’s NV link interconnect technology.
 The new JADE facility aims to address the gap between university systems and access to national HPC services.
 This will drive forward innovation in machine learning, identifying new applications and insights in to research challenges.